arcanis/clipanion/README.md

   - Required arguments are always of type string
   - Optional arguments are always either strings or undefined
-  - Short options without arguments are always either true or undefined
+  - Short options without arguments are always either true, undefined, or a number
   - Short options with arguments are always either a string or undefined
   - Long options without arguments are always either true, false, or undefined
   - Long options with arguments are always either a string, null, or undefined